O-reilley History, Family Crest & Coats of Arms

-spelling variations of the surname O'Reilley were found.
+Within the archives researched, many different spelling variations of the surname O-reilley were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 O'Reilly, O'Reilley, O'Reily, O'Rielly, O'Riely, O'Riley, O'Rilley, Reel and many more.

-Another 35 words (2 lines of text) are included under the topic Early O'Reilley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early O-reilley Notables in all our PDF Extended History products and printed products wherever possible.